Morgan Stanley Maintains Sally Beauty Holdings (SBH) Underweight Recommendation

 What is the Fund Sentiment?

-There are 506 funds or institutions reporting positions in Sally Beauty Holdings.
-This is a decrease of 13 owner(s) or 2.50% in the last quarter.
-Average portfolio weight of all funds dedicated to SBH is 0.16%, an increase of 3.71%.
-Total shares owned by institutions decreased in the last three months by 0.20% to 136,147K shares.
-The put/call ratio of SBH is 0.86, indicating a bullish outlook.
+There are 502 funds or institutions reporting positions in Sally Beauty Holdings.
+This is a decrease of 13 owner(s) or 2.52% in the last quarter.
+Average portfolio weight of all funds dedicated to SBH is 0.16%, an increase of 2.04%.
+Total shares owned by institutions increased in the last three months by 0.38% to 136,635K shares.
+The put/call ratio of SBH is 0.88, indicating a bullish outlook.

 What are Other Shareholders Doing?